-The default in the body’s first line of defense, the inability to differentiate between allied cells and invaders, if not monitored can over extensive periods inflict permanent damage on the hair follicles.
+The default in the body’s first line of defense, if not treated can cause permanent damage on hair follicles.
 Other times, the loss is temporary, and hair growth can resume in sedentary periods over 6 to 12 months.

-Whereas you can reverse perpetual baldness from alopecia areata by hair transplants.
-However, under two conditions: the first being you have to monitor the underlying cause.
-The second being, sufficient donor regions.
+Whereas you can reverse permanent baldness from alopecia areata by hair transplants.
+But, under two conditions: the first being you have to control the underlying cause.
+The second being, enough donor regions.

 How Efficient Are Hair Plugs For Women?

 The bottom line is hair plugs for women are not a plausible option to consider in the case of permanent or temporary hair loss.
 The results are unnatural, the method archaic, and the concept tired.

 As a pioneering idea for its time, hair plugs for women were a magical restorative treatment.
 But, according to our times, the procedure is incompetent.
 And the medical field has more competent technologies.
 Ones that can give you a makeover natural results.

 Depending on your country of origin, the alternatives mentioned above can be out of your budget.
 If the case of a tight budget applies to you, then thinking out of the box will benefit you immensely.
 Instead of resorting to hair plugs, consider medical tourism.
 The world is vast, the economy versatile, and lifestyles extensive.